hadirezaei1377/bmi/readme.md

+# BMI Calculator
-# Body Mass Index (BMI) Calculator
+BMI : Body Mass Index

 ## About
-This program calculates our body mass index (BMI) based on our weight and height, and classifies it into different categories such as underweight, normal, overweight, or obesity classes.
+This program calculates our body mass index (BMI) based on our weight and height in metric system, and classifies it into different categories such as underweight, normal, overweight, or obesity classes.
 It also provides appropriate messages for each category.

 ## Usage
 To use this program, simply run it from the command line and follow the prompts to enter your weight and height.
  Make sure to enter your weight in kilograms and your height in meters.
- Once both values have been entered, the program will calculate your BMI and display the result along with its corresponding category.

 Here's an example output:
 Please enter your weight in kilograms: